chettrick/stm32cubef4/Projects/STM32469I_EVAL/Demonstrations/readme.txt

     boards RevB and can be easily tailored to any other supported device and development board.

+  - Jumpers configuration:
+	 - JP2	  Fitted (Power on MCU)
+     - JP5    <2-3> (PB3 (I2S Clock) is connected to Timer input PC6 used as microphone clock divider )
+     - JP6	  <2-3> (PD6 is connected to digital microphone as I2S data signal)
+	 - JP7	  <1-2> (25MHz clock is provided by external crystal X4 (used for VNC server demonstration))
+	 - JP11   must be not fitted ==> NOR write protection is disabled
+	 - JP17	  <2-3> (Data signal on digital microphone is connected to I2S port)
+	 - JP18	  <2-3> (Clock signal on digital microphone is connected to Timer output (PC7))

 @par How to use it ?

+The NOR external flash loader is not integrated with supported toolchains, it’s only supported with STM32 ST-Link Utility V3.7.
+To load the demonstration, use STM32 ST-Link Utility to program both internal Flash and external NOR memory.
+To edit and debug the demonstration you need first to program the external NOR memory using STLink utility and then use your preferred toolchain to update and debug the internal flash content.

+Below the detailed steps:

-In order to make the program work, you must do the following :
+In order to program the demonstration you must do the following:
- - Open your preferred toolchain
- - Rebuild all files
- - Open STM32 ST-Link Utility V3.6, click on "External Loader" from the bar menu then check "MT25QL512A_STM32469I-EVAL" box
+1- Open STM32 ST-Link Utility V3.7, click on "External Loader" from the bar menu then check "MT25QL512A_STM32469I-EVAL" box
- - Connect the STM32469I-EVAL board to PC with USB cable through CN22
- - Use "STM32CubeDemo_STM32469I-EVAL_V1.0.0.hex" file with STM32 ST-Link Utility to program both internal Flash and external QSPI memory
- - Run the demonstration
+2- Connect the STM32469I-EVAL board to PC with USB cable through CN22 3- Use "STM32469I_EVAL_Demo_V1.1.0.hex" file provided under “Binary” with STM32 ST-Link Utility to program both internal Flash and external NOR memory 4- copy the audio and video files provided under "Utilities/Media/" in the USB key 5- Plug a USB micro A-Male to A-Female cable on CN8 connector -> The internal Flash and the external NOR are now programmed and the demonstration is shown on the board.

+In order to Edit and debug the program, you must do the following
+- if not done, perform step 1, 2, 3, 4 and 5 described above,
+- Open your preferred toolchain,
- - copy the audio and video files provided under "Utilities/Media/" in the USB key
+- Use the IDE to update and load the internal flash content,
- - Plug a USB micro A-Male to A-Female cable on CN8 connector
+- Run the demonstration.

  * <h3><center>&copy; COPYRIGHT STMicroelectronics</center></h3>
  */